Category: SEO

 -

-New insights into how Google grounds its LLM, Gemini.
+How Google grounds its LLM, Gemini.

 In previous analyses (Gemini System Prompt Breakdown, Google’s Grounding Decision Process, and Hacking Gemini), we uncovered key aspects of how Google’s Gemini large language model verifies its responses through external grounding.
 A recent accidental exposure has provided deeper insights into Google’s internal processes, confirming and significantly expanding our earlier findings.
 Accidental Exposure of Gemini’s Grounding…